ProjetPP/Documentation/data-model.md

 A *resource* represents something in the universe.
 It may be a person denoted by its name, a date, a location, etc. Its notation is just a string like `Douglas Adams`, `Peru`, `true` or `2014`.

 #### *list*
 A *list* is an ordered collection of *resources*.
 Its notation is a comma separated list between brackets like `[Foo, Bar]`.
 We also assimilate the list with only one element with the element itself.
 So `[Foo]` may be also written `Foo`.
+We impose lists to have no doublons.

 #### *bool*
 *bool* is the set of the two *resources* *true* and *false* representing the two booleans.
 They are written `true` and `false`.